-\Alabama Board of Nursing, Nurse Practice Act, 1997-98, Article II, §34-21-25.
+Alabama Board of Nursing, Nurse Practice Act, 1997-98, Article II, §34-21-25.

-It is important that nursing students be aware of Alabama Board of Nursing regulations on the review of candidates for eligibility for initial and continuing licensure.
+It is important that nursing students be aware of Alabama Board of Nursing regulations on the review of candidates for eligibility forinitial and continuing licensure.
 The Application for Licensure by Examination asks specific questions such as the following:

 - 1. Have you ever been arrested for, been charged with, been convicted of, entered a plea of guilty to, entered a plea of nolo contendere or no contest for, received deferred prosecution or adjudication for, had judgment withheld for, received pretrial diversion for, or pleaded not guilty by reason of insanity or mental defect to any crime other than a minor traffic violation in any state, territory, or country?
 A crime related to driving while impaired or while under the influence of any substance is not a minor traffic violation. - 2.
 In the past five years, have you abused alcohol, drugs (whether legal or illegal, prescribed or unauthorized), and/or other chemical substances or received treatment or been recommended for treatment for dependency to alcohol, drugs (whether legal or illegal, prescribed or unauthorized), and/or other chemical substances? - 3.
 Have you ever been arrested or convicted for driving under the influence of drugs or alcohol? - 4.
-In the past five years, have you had, or do you now have, a physical or mental health problem that may impair your ability to provide safe nursing care?
+In the past five years, have you had, or do you now have, a physical or mental health problem that may impair your ability to provide safe nursing care? - 5.
+Has the licensing authority of any state, territory, or country denied, revoked, suspended, reprimanded, fined, accepted your surrender of, restricted, limited, placed on probation, or in any other way disciplined your nursing and/or any other occupational license, registration, certification, or approval? - 6.
+Is the Board of Nursing or other licensing authority of any state, territory, or country, including but not limited to, the Alabama Board of Nursing, currently investigating you? - 7.
+Is disciplinary action pending against you with the Board of Nursing or other licensing authority of any state, territory, or country, including but not limited, to the Alabama Board of Nursing? - 8.
+Have you ever been placed on a state and/or federal abuse registry? - 9.
+Has any branch of the armed services ever administratively discharged you with any characterization of service besides Honorable and/or court-martialed you?